tshsu04224/iot_robottle/README.md

 RoBottle is a Smart Drinking IoT device designed to promote healthy hydration habits.
 Utilizing a Raspberry Pi Zero 2W and various sensors, the device monitors water quality, water levels, and user drinking behavior.
 It provides real-time updates and hydration reminders through a LINE bot interface, ensuring users stay hydrated.
 Additionally, the system prompts users to drink water after extended periods of inactivity, helping maintain regular hydration throughout the day.

 ## **Features**
-- **Water Intake Tracking:** Monitors water consumption using an ultrasonic sensor.
-- **Water Quality Monitoring:** Measures Total Dissolved Solids (TDS) using a TDS sensor.
+- **Water Quality Monitoring (TDS Sensor)**
+  Measures the Total Dissolved Solids (TDS) value in the water and determines whether it meets safe drinking standards.

-- **Hydration Reminders:** LED reminders prompt drinking after an hour of inactivity.
-- **Web Interface:** Displays data via LINE Bot.
-- **Tilt Detection:** Detects when the bottle is tilted using an accelerometer to infer drinking activity.
+- **Water Volume Detection (Ultrasonic Sensor)**
+  Uses an ultrasonic sensor to measure the remaining water volume in the bottle and calculates the water level percentage.

+- **Drinking Behavior Detection (Accelerometer)**
+  Utilizes an accelerometer to detect the tilt of the bottle, determining whether drinking behavior has occurred.

+- **Drinking Reminder (LED + LINE Bot)**
+  Sends reminders through LED flashing and LINE Bot notifications when there is a prolonged period of inactivity in drinking.

+- **LINE Bot Integration**
+  Interacts with the user via LINE Bot, including features like checking water quality, monitoring water levels, and enabling or disabling drinking reminders.

 ## **Required Components**